hagemt/node-koa-omnibus/README.md

 # koa-omnibus

+I wouldn't use this in production until it's more battle-tested. (at least v1)

 It does exactly everything you want an API server to do, and nothing more.

 Put this at the front of your `koa@^2` middleware chain and get hacking.